datadesk/django-for-data-analysis-nicar-2016/README.md

 regions[region]['avg_complaints_per_year'] = get_avg_complaints_filed_per_year(region)
 ```

-And let's find the average days to resolve a complaint in each region.
-Again, average days to resolve isn't a great measure, so let's use our survival analysis function again to find the median response time for each priority level of complaint.
-This is basically the exact same thing we did above, but for a smaller queryset of complaints confined to each planning commission area.
+Let's use survival analysis to find the median response time for each priority level of complaint.
+This is basically the same thing we did above, but for a smaller queryset of complaints confined to each planning commission area.

 ```python
 # Separate the complaints into querysets of their respective priority levels